ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 The application can (via SIMAP API):

-* Write the proposed network design (topology + rules), this is a new potential network.
+* Write the proposed network interconnect (topology + rules), this is a new potential network interconnect.
 One network (in case of small network) or interconnect of multiple networks (bigger networks).

-* Write the intended network design (topology + rules), this is the intent of the network topology that cannot be retrieved from the real network (e.g. our L2 topology intent, or L3 topology intent).
+* Write the intended network interconnect (topology + rules), this is the intent of the network topology that cannot be retrieved from the real network (e.g. our L2 topology interconnect intent, or L3 topology interconnect intent).
 One network (in case of small network) or interconnect of multiple networks (bigger networks).

-* Retrieve the proposed network design (topology + rules)
+* Retrieve the proposed network interconnect (topology + rules)

   * Use case can be for purpose of traffic simulation, testing behavior under failures.
 Network simulation use case is described in {{sec-emule}}.
-  * Use case can be for purpose of comparing different proposed network designs.
+  * Use case can be for purpose of comparing different proposed network interconnects.
   * Use case can be to build a simulated environment using this design.
 Network simulation use case is described in {{sec-emule}}.

-* Retrieve the intended network design (topology + rules)
+* Retrieve the intended network interconnect (topology + rules)

 * At any point in time, compare the discovered topology with intended one